General Biology I

 - Summarize the three stages of cellular respiration.

 - Explain the anaerobic pathways of fermentation and glycolysis.

 The Cell Cycle and Meiosis

-Analyze the loss of cell cycle controls in cancer cells.
+- Interpret the relationship between the loss of cell cycle control and the development of cancer in cells.

 - Differentiate between asexual and sexual reproduction.

 - Determine how Mendel’s research established the genetic laws of segregation and probability.

 - Analyze non-Mendelian genetics and the patterns of inheritance.

 - Predict how human traits can follow Mendelian and non-Mendelian patterns of inheritance.